 We have developed an award winning* digital vending machine to reduce undiagnosed HIV!

-The digital vending machines (DVM), developed by the charity in 2016/17, funded by Public Health England (PHE) as part of the 2016 HIV Prevention Innovation Fund, continue to enable us to expand access to HIV testing and support individuals to take control of their health.
-For those reluctant to access traditional healthcare settings, placing them in the community venues have reduced barriers to HIV testing, whilst facilitating confidentiality, privacy and convenience.
+The digital vending machines (DVM) were developed by the charity in 2016/17 and funded by Public Health England (PHE) as part of the 2016 HIV Prevention Innovation Fund.
+They have been instrumental in enabling us to expand access to HIV testing and support individuals to take control of their sexual health.
+For those reluctant to access traditional healthcare settings, placing them in the community venues has reduced stigma and barriers to HIV testing, whilst facilitating confidentiality, privacy and convenience.

-This world-first touch-screen machine has been distributing free HIV self-tests at the Brighton Sauna since 2017.
+The world-first touch-screen machine has been distributing free HIV self-tests at the Brighton Sauna since 2017.
 It is unique in that during the interaction it collects anonymous user information (age, sex, sexuality, town of residence, testing history) which can inform HIV services in the future.
-Four more vending machines subsequently placed at Subline, The Marlborough Pub and Theatre, The Rainbow Hub and Prowler to ensure more widespread access to HIV testing.
+In 2018 four more machines were fitted at Subline, The Marlborough Pub and Theatre, The Rainbow Hub and Prowler to ensure more widespread access to HIV tests.